qucosa/vagrant-fedora/README.md

 # Vagrant File for Fedora Commons Setup

-Uses [Vagrant](https://www.vagrantup.com/) to spin up a developer friendly VirtualBox VM containing a base Fedora Commons repository instance.
+Uses [Vagrant](https://www.vagrantup.com/) to spin up a developer friendly VirtualBox VM containing a base Fedora Commons repository instance with all default services deployed and all demo objects ingested.

 It uses [Ansible](http://www.ansible.com/home) to provision the required software in order to provide the Fedora Service.